-- Speaker and Deputy Speaker (1) When Parliament first meets after any general election and before it considers any other business, it shall elect from among its members a - (a) Speaker; and - (b) Deputy Speaker - (2) At the first meeting of the Parliament after each general election, the Chief Justice shall preside over the meeting of the Parliament until a Speaker is elected in accordance with this section or designate another judge to do so. - (3) No business shall be transacted in Parliament (other than the election of a Speaker) at any time when the office of the Speaker or Deputy Speaker is vacant. - (4) In terms of standing orders, Parliament may elect from among its members other presiding officers to assist the Speaker and the Deputy Speaker. - (5) No Minister or leader of a political party may be Speaker or Deputy Speaker. - (6) The office of the Speaker and Deputy Speaker shall become vacant- - (a) when Parliament first meets after any dissolution; or
+- (1) When Parliament first meets after any general election and before it considers any other business, it shall elect; - (a) a Speaker from members of the public who are eligible under sections 90 and 91; and - (b) Deputy Speaker from among its members - (2) At the first meeting of the Parliament after each general election, the incumbent Speaker shall preside over the meeting of the Parliament until a new Speaker is elected in accordance with this section - (3) No business shall be transacted in Parliament (other than the election of a Speaker or Deputy Speaker) at any time when the office of the Speaker or Deputy Speaker is vacant. - (4) In terms of standing orders, Parliament may elect from among its members other presiding officers to assist the Speaker and the Deputy Speaker. - (5) No Minister or leader of a political party may be Speaker or Deputy Speaker. - (6) The office of the Speaker and Deputy Speaker shall become vacant- - (a) when Parliament first meets after any dissolution; or - (b) if any circumstances arise that would cause him or her to be disqualified from election as a member of Parliament; or - (c) upon becoming a Minister; or - (d) upon becoming a leader of a political party; or - (e) by resigning from office by written notice to that effect addressed to the Parliament and received by the Clerk; or - (f) if Parliament resolves by a resolution supported by the votes of not less than two-thirds of all its members to remove the Speaker or Deputy Speaker from office; or - (g) in the case of the Deputy Speaker, upon election as Speaker. - (7) Unless otherwise provided in this Constitution or any other law, the Speaker and the Deputy Speaker shall not hold any other public office.

-- (b) if any circumstances arise that would cause him or her to be disqualified from election as a member of Parliament; or - (c) upon becoming a Minister; or - (d) upon becoming a leader of a political party; or - (e) by resigning from office by written notice to that effect addressed to Parliament; or - (f) if Parliament resolves by a resolution supported by the votes of not less than two-thirds of all its members to remove the Speaker or Deputy Speaker from office; or - (g) in the case of the Deputy Speaker, upon election as Speaker. - (7) Unless otherwise provided in this Constitution or any other law, the Speaker and the Deputy Speaker shall not hold any other public office. - 106.
-Leader of the Opposition (1) At the first meeting of Parliament after each election, and as otherwise required when a vacancy arises, the President, acting in accordance with the advice of the Speaker, may appoint as Leader of the Opposition - - (a) a member of Parliament who is best able to command the support of the largest political party or coalition of parties in Parliament who do not support the Government; or - (b) if there is no such person, the member of Parliament, who commands the support of the largest single group of such members who are prepared to support one leader. - (2) The office of the Leader of the Opposition shall become vacant if - - (a) he or she resigns from office by giving written notice to that effect to the Speaker; - (b) removed from office, or becomes disqualified from holding the office of a member of Parliament in accordance with this Constitution; - (c) he or she becomes the Speaker or Deputy Speaker. - (3) The Leader of the Opposition shall have- - (a) official status immediately following the President and the Prime Minister; and - (b) the right of participation at all official state functions. - (4) Standing Orders shall make provision for the effective participation in Parliament of the Leader of the Opposition. - 107.
-Clerk of Parliament - (1) There shall be a Clerk of Parliament. - (2) The Clerk shall be the administrative head of the Parliamentary Service and shall be independent of the Public Service. - (3) A law shall make provision for the establishment and administration of the Parliamentary Service.
+106. Leader of the Opposition

+- (1) At the first meeting of Parliament after each election, and as otherwise required when a vacancy arises, the President, acting in accordance with the advice of the Speaker, may appoint as Leader of the Opposition - - (a) a member of Parliament who is best able to command the support of the largest political party or coalition of parties in Parliament who do not support the Government; or - (b) if there is no such person, the member of Parliament, who commands the support of the largest single group of such members who are prepared to support one leader. - (2) The office of the Leader of the Opposition shall become vacant if - (a) he or she resigns from office by giving written notice to that effect to the Speaker; - (b) removed from office, or becomes disqualified from holding the office of a member of Parliament in accordance with this Constitution; - (c) he or she beco mes the Speaker or Deputy Speaker. - (3) The Leader of the Opposition shall have- - (a) official status immediately following the President and the Prime Minister; and - (b) the right of participation at all official state functions. - (4) Standing Orders shall make provision for the effective participation in Parliament of the Leader of the Opposition.

+107. Clerk of Parliament

+- (1) There shall be a Clerk of Parliament. - (2) The Clerk shall be the administrative head of the Parliamentary Service and shall be independent of the Public Service. - (3) A law shall make provision for the establishment and administration of the Parliamentary Service.